-DOORKNOBS/LEVER AND HARDWARE KNOB
+DOORKNOBS AND HARDWARE KNOB

-The doorknob/lever is the mechanism used to open and close the door.
+The doorknob is the round mechanism used to open and close the door.

 HINGE

 The hinge is the jointed device that pivots the door panel.

 KEY LOCK

 There are an incredible number of choices when it comes to entry door locks.
 Two types are the cylinder lock, which moves the bolt by rotating a cylinder, and the multi-point lock, which has several locking points but only one handle.